skip to content

 Meet the Team

-The Hub has two Co-Chairs from academia and practice who lead the Hub, and a Programme Manager who implements the Hub’s strategy:
+The Hub had two Co-Chairs, representing academia and practice, who led the Hub, along with a Project Manager who implemented the Hub’s strategy:

 Our Strategic Plan